Empire of Light (album)

 Empire of Light is the third full-length album by the English metal group Devil Sold His Soul, released by Small Town Records on 17 September 2012.
 It was the first studio album to feature Jozef Norocky on bass, and the last to feature Ed Gibbs as lead vocalist until Loss, prior to his departure from the band in April 2013 and rejoining in 2017.

-Ed Gibbs eventually returned to the back in 2017, though the band are yet to release a full-length album since his return to the line-up.
+Reception

+The BBC's Raziq Rauf thought it continued the band's previous quality.
+Ben Tipple, of Punktastic, felt that "the increase in atmospheric soundscapes serve to enhance the overall experience without stepping too far out of the band’s norm".